Setting Up Google UAC (Universal App Campaigns) for Mobile Apps

 What is Universal App Campaigns?

-In 2015, Google launched on Google AdWords the so called Universal App Campaigns.
-The core idea was to optimize the profit of app developers.
-Hence, with UAC, Google wanted to promote an app in several platforms at once, such as Google Search, Google Play, YouTube and the Google Display Network.
+In 2015, Google launched on Google AdWords, Universal App Campaigns.
+The core idea was to optimize the profit of app developers by providing them with an ad platform that enables ad reach across multiple channels.
+With Google UAC, you can promote an app on several channels simultaneously, such as Google Search, Google Play, YouTube and the Google Display Network.